 You can find step-by-step instructions on the application’s official website.
 Or, you can follow the guided steps we mentioned earlier in this article.

-- Right-click the RAW partition and click Format.
+- Right-click Start and click Terminal.

 Yes, if your partitioning setup has been damaged, corrupted, or lost, you have a chance to recover your data using data recovery software.
 Be warned that continued use of the drive while in a damaged state puts your data at a high risk of being lost, so recovery should be performed as early as possible.

-- Download TestDisk and open testdsk_win.
+- Download TestDisk and open testdisk_win.

 - Press Enter on the Create option.